igorkll/nanoOS2/README.md

 * assemble the project, flash the device and check the profile operation
 * if there is no suitable driver in the list of drivers, then you should write your own using existing ones as an example.
 * your own driver should be placed in the drivers directory inside the profile
-* I recommend creating your own repository for your profile, with a description of your device and a connection diagram
+* i recommend creating your own repository for your profile, with a description of your device and a connection diagram
+* then you can publish this repository with a link to 'nanoOS2' so that other people can download your profile and build a project with it

 ### warnings
 * after changing the profile, clear the project with the "Full Clean" button